 If you need surgery, tell the surgeon ahead of time that you are using Vicoprofen.
 You may need to stop using the medicine for a short time.

-Keep track of the amount of medicine used from each new bottle.
-Vicoprofen is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Store at room temperature away from moisture and heat.
+Keep track of your medicine.
+Hydrocodone is a drug of abuse and you should be aware if anyone is using your Vicoprofen improperly or without a prescription.

 What happens if I miss a dose?